-Ms Maud de Boer-Buquicchio, Rapporteur on the sale of children, child prostitution and child pornography
+Biography of Ms. Maud de Boer-Buquicchio, former Special Rapporteur on the sale and sexual exploitation of children

 She is President of the European Federation for Missing and Exploited Children (“Missing Children Europe”), and continues to dedicate herself to ending abuse and neglect of children.